chrisknapp98/meditation-backend/README.md

 To view the logs from the rest-server container, the command `docker logs rest-server` can be used.

+### start solution using script

+On Linux machines, the `start_solution.sh` script can be used for deployment.
+By executing `./integration/start_solution.sh`, the current version of the repository is pulled, a .env file with default parameters is created, and the Docker containers are started.

 ## stop containers

 `docker compose down`